zanfranceschi/request-broadcast-protocol/README.md

 ## Motivation

-I wanted to build a search engine capable of searching into different and unstructured metada such as objects database tables, application deployments, code repositories, etc. The main challenge of such search engine were more about how to design such disparate components to colaborate than implementing the individual components search.
+I wanted to build a search engine capable of searching into different and unstructured metada such as objects database tables, application deployments, code repositories, etc. The main challenge of such search engine was more about how to design such disparate components to colaborate than implementing the individual components search.
 I found the architecture interesting enough to elaborate this high level protocol.

-## High Level Flow
+## High Level Protocol Dialog

 - Client broadcasts (publishes in a pub/sub fashion) a request with an ack random endpoint
 - Servers receive the request notification and acks back to client